Demure Meaning – Definition, Context, and Insights

 In online slang, “demure” often has a playful twist.
 It can imply intentional modesty for effect, making it both traditional and trendy.

-Meaning in Physics, Medical, and Aircraft Terminology
+Physics, Medical, and Aircraft Terminology

 Interestingly, demure is rarely used in technical fields like physics, medicine, or aeronautics, because it’s not a scientific term.
 However, it may occasionally appear in descriptive narratives or documentation in these fields.